-A structure produced when an early egg cell, or oogonium, undergoes meiosis.
+A polar body is a structure produced when an early egg cell, or oogonium, undergoes meiosis.
 In the first meiosis, the oogonium divides its chromosomes evenly between the two cells but divides its cytoplasm unequally.
 One cell retains most of the cytoplasm, while the other gets almost none, leaving it very small.
 This smaller cell is called the first polar body.
 The first polar body usually degenerates.
 The ovum, or larger cell, then divides again, producing a second polar body with half the amount of chromosomes but almost no cytoplasm.
 The second polar body splits off and remains adjacent to the large cell, or oocyte, until it (the second polar body) degenerates.
 Only one large functional oocyte, or egg, is produced at the end of meiosis.

 Related category• DEVELOPMENTAL BIOLOGY